African elephant: Conservation

 In 2019, the export of wild African elephants to zoos around the world was banned, with an exception added by the EU to allow export in "exceptional cases where … it is considered that a transfer to ex-situ locations will provide demonstrable in-situ conservation benefits for African elephants".
 Previously, export had been allowed in Southern Africa with Zimbabwe capturing and exporting more than 100 baby elephants to Chinese zoos since 2012.

 It was found that elephant conservation does not pose a trade-off with climate change mitigation.
 Although animals typically cause a reduction of woody biomass and therewith above-ground carbon, they foster soil carbon sequestration.

+Conservation strategies

+Recent conservation approaches for African elephants are more focused on territorial-level management and the maintenance of ecological connectivity between fragmented areas where artificial causes are the main factor influencing African elephant population.
+By interpreting on migration corridors and by sustaining connection between protected areas, it would support natural movement patterns and balanced access to seasonal resources.
+Conservation strategies will include efforts to weaken the impacts of human infrastructure such as removal of fences and improved land use planning which would propose to reduce habitat fragmentation and human elephant conflict.
+Additional factors which would reinforce African elephant conservation includes coordinated international management as elephant territories are distributed broadly across the Africa plains and safari regions, and the integration of local communities into conservation planning.